philgentric/klik/README.md

 Uses icons for images, PDFs and movies, and buttons for everything else.
 Has a slide show mode.

-Icons size can be changed in the 'preferences' menu or using keyboard accelerators: 'meta +' or '-', just like zooming in web browsers
+Icons size can be changed in the 'preferences' menu or using keyboard accelerators: 'meta +' or '-'

 ### License